 This is the latest in a series of programs UnitedHealthcare has created to improve the quality and efficiency of health care in line with the Institute for Healthcare Improvement’s “Triple Aim” – increase patient satisfaction, improve people’s health and reduce health care costs.

 UnitedHealthcare, which serves more than 3.8 million Texas residents with a care provider network of more than 500 hospitals and 50,000 physicians statewide, is working with thousands of physician groups, hospitals, medical centers and other health care providers nationwide to place greater emphasis on rewarding care providers for better care, better health and lower costs.
 Today, more than $20 billion of UnitedHealthcare’s annual physician and hospital reimbursements are tied to accountable care programs, centers of excellence and other performance-based programs.

 UnitedHealthcare is dedicated to helping people nationwide live healthier lives by simplifying the health care experience, meeting consumer health and wellness needs, and sustaining trusted relationships with care providers.
 The company offers the full spectrum of health benefit programs for individuals, employers and Medicare and Medicaid beneficiaries, and contracts directly with 780,000 physicians and other health care professionals and 5,900 hospitals and other care facilities nationwide.
 UnitedHealthcare serves more than 40 million people in health benefits and is one of the businesses of UnitedHealth Group (NYSE: UNH), a diversified Fortune 50 health and well-being company.

-Seton Healthcare Family is a member of Ascension, the nation’s largest faith-based, non-profit health care system.
+Ascension Seton is a member of Ascension, the nation’s largest faith-based, non-profit health care system.